CSBar/WhatsUp/README.md

 - [ ] Have A Build In Code Editor where you are able to run the code.
 - [ ] SignUp With Either Email, FaceBook, Twitter or Github
 - [ ] Let Users BackUp Their Information and Chat History using encyption.

+## Design
+Make the design look better.
+Look at file `Redesign` for screenshots and xd files.

 ## Cross-Platform